Rottenrow: History

 The Rottenrow is one of eight streets which formed the medieval burgh of Glasgow.
-It was recorded as le Ratonraw de Glasgow in 1283.
+It was recorded as le Ratonraw de Glasgw in 1283.
 The name was once a common one in British towns and cities and literally means "rat row" (from Middle English ratton raw), suggesting a tumbledown row of houses infested with rats.
 The original alignment of Rottenrow stretched from High Street at its east to John Street in the west.

 The original premises of the University of Glasgow were situated in the Rottenrow, in a building known as the "Auld Pedagogy".

 Townhead was once a densely populated residential area, but in 1962 the Glasgow Corporation earmarked it for redevelopment as part of its policy of slum clearance.
 The tenements and other buildings surrounding the Rottenrow were swept away to make room for the new University of Strathclyde, formed in 1964 from the Royal College of Science and Technology, and their inhabitants were moved into high rises.
 Much of the surrounding street grid was either lost completely or realigned between the new campus buildings.
 The western section between Montrose and John Streets disappeared after the demolition of John Street Ironworks in the 1950s, the new Engineering Block and Chemistry Block of the Royal College were constructed over this portion in the early 1960s.
 The western continuation of Rottenrow - a footpath known as Love Loan which ran behind St Paul's Church parallel to Martha Street - also disappeared around this period.